resource-watch/slate/source/includes/api/_metadata.md

 ## Metadata endpoints overview

 As covered above, each metadata object directly concerns a single dataset, widget or layer.
-The endpoint structure mostly reflects that, with each metadata action (getting, creating, modifying or deleting metadata) being available through 3 different endpoints, one for each type of resource.
+The endpoint structure mostly reflects that, with each metadata action (getting, creating, modifying or deleting metadata) being available through 3 different endpoints, one for each type of resource (for example, `/v1/dataset/<dataset-id>/metadata`, `/v1/dataset/<dataset-id>/layer/<layer_id>/metadata` and `/v1/dataset/<dataset-id>/widget/<widget_id>/metadata`).
 These endpoints will be documented as a single element, as they behave in exactly the same way, with the only difference between them being the actual endpoint URL.
 Any differences that may exist will be pointed out, but those will be rare.
 The only exceptions are the endpoints to load all metadata (which ignores resource type) and to clone a dataset's metadata, which doesn't have a widget or layer equivalent.

 ## Getting metadata